tgross03/backpy/docs/about/index.rst

         :link: use-of-gen-ai
         :link-type: ref

-        This is a short statement about our use and ethical standpoint towards the usage of Generative Artificial Intelligence.
+        Here you can find a statement and several principles about the usage of generative artificial intelligence in this project.

 .. grid:: 1
     :class-row: surface